soc/soc.me/_languages/equality-and-identity-part2.md

 Haskell:  elem (0.0/0.0) [0.0/0.0]                  // false
 ```

-Only Java and C# get this right, and the reason why it works in Java is rather incidental:
+Only Java and C# get this right, and the reason why it works in Java is quite incidental:

 Methods like `equals` or `contains` box the arguments before comparison, first check for reference equality,
 then call `equals`.
 Without boxing, it would not be possible to find a `NaN` value in a data structure in Java.